Updated: Mar 5

 A good side dish is always welcome.
 It completes the main course and should be a dish that folks reach for repeatedly.
 This is that side.
-There are a myriad of greens in the market place, fresh, healthy and delicious.
-This recipe takes advantage of that diversity of flavors and textures, from gentle spinach to spicy mustard greens and sour sorrel or gongura leaves.
+There are a myriad of greens in the marketplace, fresh, healthy and delicious.
+This recipe takes advantage of that diversity of flavours and textures, from gentle spinach to spicy mustard greens and sour sorrel or gongura leaves.
 The greens are lightly cooked and are allowed to express their personalities in this dish.
-The light touch of spices compliments these flavors beautifully.
+The light touch of spices compliments these flavours beautifully.

 1/2 lb spinach